-After contemplating a few ideas, I decided on creating a weight loss chart that I can color to stay motivated.
+After contemplating a few ideas, I decided to create a weight loss coloring chart to stay motivated.
 I like coloring, so I decided to tap into something I already love as a mini reward for losing weight.
-It’s really exhilarating when I get to color in another few blocks on my chart.
-The weight loss chart makes me want to keep going because it’s colorful and pretty.
-I want to make myself and my doctor proud by meeting my pre-op weight loss goal.
-It’s helped so far, and I’m more than half way to my pre-op weight loss goal.
+It’s exhilarating when I get to color in another few blocks on my chart.
+The weight loss coloring chart makes me want to keep going because it’s colorful, pretty and gives me a mini-reward.

 Other Ways to Track Weight Loss

 There are a lot of other ways you could track your progress too.
-You could get two jars, fill one with 50 marbles and leave one empty.
+You could get two jars, fill one with 50 marbles (or the number of marbles to correspond to the number of pounds you want to lose) and leave one empty.
 As you lose the pounds, move one marble per pound over to the empty jar.
-Slowly, the one jar will get empty and the other one will get filled.
-(I actually did this tracking method when I got down to my last 75 pounds to lose!)
+Slowly, the one jar will get empty, and the other one will get filled.
+(I did this tracking method when I got down to my last 75 pounds to lose!)

 Click next to learn other ways to track your weight loss!